jcfk/manhandle/README.md

 ```

 This opens a multiple-choice interface looping over all `*.pdf`, where keys 1,
-2, 3, and 9 are bound to run the corresponding command in a subshell (with the
+2, 3, and 9 are bound to run the corresponding command in a child shell (with
-current pdf exported as `$MH_FILE`).
+the current pdf exported as `$MH_FILE`).

 ## Install